 Runoff from turfed areas will take at least 28 times longer than the most popular erosion control material.

 Turfgrass traps and removes dust and dirt from the air.
 It is then washed into the soil following irrigation or rain.

-Provides a fire break from surrounding infrastructure and trees.
+Reduces the risk of fires spreading by acting as a fire break from surrounding infrastructure and trees.